 Mulching around the plants will help the soil to retain moisture.
 It will also reduce weed growth.

 As the plants grow it is important to keep the soil moist.
 You will also need to regularly weed around the plants.
-This is particularly important when the seedlings are small and prone to being smothered by quick growing weeds.
+This is particularly important when the carrot seedlings are small and prone to being smothered by quick growing weeds.

 Weeds are fast to grow and can quickly smother nearby plants and seedlings.
 Regularly hand weed between your rows of carrots.
 As you weed be careful not to overly disturb the roots of the plant.
-Don’t crush the carrot foliage as you weed.
+Don’t crush the foliage as you weed.
 The scent emitted by crushed foliage can attract harmful carrot flies.

 Common Carrot Growing Problems